adedner/dune-fempy/doc/index.rst

 providing us with a Python script.
 More details on how to help us improve and extend this document see the section on :ref:`contributing`.

+The Python bindings are based on `pybind11`_ :cite:`Pybind11-Paper` and a detailed description on how we export the polymorphic interfaces in `Dune`_ is provided in :cite:`Dune-Python-Paper` which is part of the dune module `Dune-Python`_.

 Here is a quick summary of the different parts of this document - all of the code is available for download in form of both :ref:`scripts`.